What’s an eQRP? 7 Advantages To Invest vs IRAs

 Here are the common plans we’re used to:

-Most of the plans offered through your employer are examples of these qualified plans.
+Most of the plans offered through your employer are examples of a qualified plan.

-Specifically, these plans meet the specifications laid out in Section 401(a) of the U.S. tax code.
+Specifically, these meet the specifications laid out in Section 401(a) of the U.S. tax code.

 There are several types of plans including: